Alternative Imaginations (AI), a new research cluster I established with some colleagues at Arizona State University, invite you to our first seminar.

 Rethinking Knowledge Systems

 When I was little, I always dreamed of flying.
 I wanted to see the earth from above.
 I dreamed of seeing the cloud closely.
 I read that book Around the World in 80 Days and thought that someday I’d fly around the world, too.
 Of course, just like most lower class Indonesians, I didn’t have a chance to fly when I was a kid.
 I flew for the first time in 1996, for free.
-The I flew again once in 1997 and nothing happened in 1998.
+My second one, also paid by someone else, was in 1997, and nothing happened in 1998.
 My academic flight started in 1999, with a trip to Taiwan funded by TungHai University — that was my first academic trip.
 Then second one was in summer 2000 with a trip funded by the National University of Singapore, to Singapore of course.
-I came there as perhaps the youngest conference presenter.
+I came there as the youngest conference presenter.
 I was so happy!
 Little did I know that I’d speak at conferences regularly after that.

 2001 marked the beginning of my academic jet-setting, with the first big trip across more than one-third of the globe to the Netherlands.
 And since then, I’ve been flying for free for more than 160 times!
-(Yes, I did try to count it — in August 2007, it was 157 times, but perhaps I missed some flights).
-Continue reading
+(Yes, I tried to count it — in August 2007, it was 157 times, but perhaps I missed some flights).
+Continue reading Dream of Flying

 Can we talk about non-ness without nonsense?